 There are times when you start a winning streak and feel invincible.
-Racking up 10-game winning streaks and more, which gives a sense that you will not lose – until you do.
+Racking up 10-game winning streaks and more gives a sense that you will not lose — until you do.

 Real Life.
-There are times when everything is going great and feel that nothing can go wrong until something comes up.
-You will never be successful in everything you do, and that is absolutely fine.
-Remember to always be grateful for the successes you achieved while on the streak.
+There are times when everything is going great, and nothing can go wrong until something comes up.
+You will never be successful in everything you do, which is absolutely fine.
+Remember to be grateful for the successes you achieved while on the streak.

 3. You won’t lose them all.

-There are times when you just can’t lose, and there are also times when you just can’t win.
-There are games I played when I just can’t win.
+There are times when you can’t lose, and there are also times when you can’t win.
+There are games I play when I can’t win.
 I almost quit after losing more than ten consecutive games.
 We even lost games we controlled throughout the game.
-But eventually, the losing stops and I started winning again.
+But eventually, the losing stopped, and I started winning again.

 4. Play to your strengths and know your role.

 There are specialists, and then there are generalists.
-Specialists often use only one hero class, say, marksmen, or assassins.
-While others are more comfortable with tanks or supports.
+Specialists often use only one hero class, say, marksmen or assassins.
+In contrast, others are more comfortable with tanks or supports.
 Generalists, on the other hand, adjust depending on the situation.

-As long as you know your hero’s advantage and understand the role you play, it is easier to contribute to winning.
-Just like they always say, “Trabaho lang.”
+As long as you know your hero’s advantage and understand your role, it is easier to contribute to winning.
+Like they always say, “Trabaho lang.”

 Real Life.
 Knowing your role and playing on your strength is essential.
 We have individual roles to play, and we can’t excel in everything we do.
 But there will always be something we’ll be good at.

-On the job, I’d rather be the glue guy, I can lead, but I choose not to.
-I just know which aspects I can do more effectively to contribute.
+I’d rather be the glue guy on the job, I can lead, but I choose not to.
+I know which aspects I can do more effectively to contribute.

 5. Let others compliment your weaknesses.

-The secret is to know and accept your weakness and find someone to help you compensate for it.
+The secret is knowing and accepting your weakness and finding someone to help you compensate for it.